-The commons once had been widely distributed in the occident (being the only form of allocation and distribution in prehistory).
-But when thinking shifted to separate reality into subject and object - or consumer and commodity - those in power transformed the commons into their private property (Weber 2012).
-This process became possible because the other participants of reality were more and more conceived of as separate things.
-In Europe, the destruction of the commons was in its bloom when Thomas Hobbes wrote his "Leviathan" against the "natural state".
+In historical times, commons had been widely distributed in the occident (starting from being the only form of allocation and distribution in prehistory).
+When thinking proceeded to separate reality into subject and object - or consumer and commodity - those in power transformed the commons into their private property (Weber 2012).
+This process became possible because the non-human participants of reality were more and more conceived of as separate things.
+In Europe. the destruction of the commons came to its bloom in the time when Thomas Hobbes wrote his "Leviathan" with its attack against the "natural state".
 The importance of "objective science" rose steeply, denying other forms of knowledge and perception.
-The enclosure of the commons became an enclosure of the soul, which censored the inner relationship to a shared aliveness, and which contributed to the "coloniser's mind" the westerner has developed.
-The enclosure of the commons was a process of colonialisation, and like all of those processes, it enacted the unequally distributed power and actually worsened the overall quality of relationship, but did so in the name of a better episteme.
+The enclosure of the commons became an enclosure of the soul, which censored the inner experience of shared aliveness, and which contributed to the "coloniser's mind" the westerner has developed.
+The enclosure of the commons was a process of colonisation, and like all of those processes, it entrenched the unequally distributed power and actually worsened the overall quality of relationship, but did so in the name of a better episteme.

-Also the colonialisation of the indigenous world is a destruction of the commons - from a material, cosmological and psychological side.
-The European newcomers attacked the three main pillars of the commons, its social aspect (the egalitarian reciprocity), its animate aspect (the identity of the humans, which is the identity of country in reciprocity with its non-human inhabitants) and its ecological aspect (the nurturing of country through a careful culture in mutuality and through ritual gifts).
+The colonisation again was a destruction of the commons on a material, cosmological and psychological level.
+The European newcomers attacked the three main pillars of the commons, its social aspect (the egalitarian reciprocity), its animate aspect (the identity of the humans, which is the identity of "country" in reciprocity with its non-human inhabitants) and its ecological aspect (the nurturing of "country" through a careful culture in mutuality and through ritual gifts).
 In a way, the colonisers destroyed everything that they had lost themselves long ago, leaving behind desperate and hungry souls in danger of forgetting what they had been.

 This colonisation is far from over.
 Today, it goes by the name of "landgrabbing".
-Multinational corporations take away the country from the remaining subsistence cultures in the tropical zones of the earth, predominantly in Africa, and prevent the original custodians from access, as they do not have an official property title.
-The inhabitants are unable to defend themselves, just as they were at the times of the first huge waves of colonisation.
-Private property destroys the fundamental reciprocity indigenous people need to live.
+Multinational corporations take away the country from the remaining subsistence cultures in the tropical zones of the earth, and prevent the original custodians from access, as they do not have official property titles.
+The inhabitants are unable to defend themselves, just as they were at the times of the first waves of european colonisation.
+Private property destroys the fundamental reciprocity humans need in order to live.
 Historically, it was incredibly easy to take land from the original people: They gave it away themselves.
-The aboriginal elder Margaret Kemarre Turner (2010:133) recounts that when the white man arrived, the aborigines gave him the right to use the land whose stewards they had been.
-For, they knew that the land is a gift to all.
+The aboriginal elder Margaret Kemarre Turner (2010:133) recounts that when the white man arrived, aborigines gave him the right to use the land whose stewards they had been.
+They acted according to the rule that the land was a gift to all.

-Humans who belong to a culture of sharing are doomed in a world, which does not share but distributes, which separates and does not continuously renew connections.
-This viewpoint helps us to better grasp the misery of the post-colonial world.
-Crushed between the interfaces of traditional human existence, which is devoted to renew the collective, which englobes not only people, but all beings, and a world, which uses all beings as objects in order to build a secured fortress for the powerful, life bleeds away.
+Humans who belong to a culture of sharing are doomed in a world, which does not share but distributes, which separates but does not renew connections.
+This understanding helps us to better grasp the misery of the post-colonial world.
+Crushed between traditional human existence, which is devoted to renew the collective and englobes not only people but all beings, and a world, which uses all beings as objects in order to build a secured fortress for the powerful, life bleeds away.